Tourism in Tasmania

 The University of Tasmania is committed to place-based research and community engagement.
 This book offers a means by which the University of Tasmania can contribute towards discussions on the future of tourism in Tasmania.

-Download the PDF, or get the hard copy, which is available at all good book shops in Tasmania.
+Get the hard copy, which is available at all good book shops in Tasmania.